puppetlabs/puppetlabs-sqlserver/REFERENCE.md

 Data type: `String`

-The database that when connecting the login should default to, the default value is 'master'
+The database that when connecting the login should default to, the default value is 'server'

-Default value: 'master'
+Default value: 'server'

 ##### `default_language`